 This height calculator answers the question of how tall will your children be.
 We use two very different methods and describe in detail how to calculate a child's height.
 If you already have a child over four years old, our future height calculator uses a scientifically proven formula to determine it.
-But if your kid is younger or you're just wondering, we have a child height predictor that counts child height based on parents' height.
+But if your kid is younger, you're just wondering or maybe you are pregnant, we have a child height predictor that counts child height based on parents' height.
 It's called the Mid-Parental Height Formula.

 What does a child's height depend on?

 The single most significant factor here is genetics.
 The other important factors are:

 - Nutrition - growth requires a lot of energy!
 Overweight children tend to be higher than others, but staying fit is crucial for their development.
 You can check your ideal weight using our ideal weight calculator.

 - Hormone levels, especially growth hormone or thyroid hormones.

 - Health conditions, such as coeliac disease or arthritis.

 - Medications, such as corticosteroids, can affect growth.